Best Online Poker Sites

 There simply wasn’t the room at Binion’s to keep up with the demand, while The Rio had plenty of space in its colossal convention center.
 So The Rio became the permanent home for the World Series until 2021, when it was announced that the series would have a new home the following year.

 For the first time in its history, the World Series was played on the Las Vegas strip!
 This move was in the cards ever since The Rio was sold to a New York investment group back in 2020, as Caesar’s wanted to keep the WSOP “in-house.”
 We’re all excited to see how playing in these new locations will impact the series and whether the party atmosphere of the strip may liven up the games!

-While the original Main Event and World Series have stayed in Vegas since its inception, the WSOP brand has traveled across the globe.
+While the original Main Event and World Series have stayed in Vegas since its inception, the World Series of Poker (WSOP) brand has traveled across the globe.

-As the poker boom was taking the world by storm, the WSOP decided to expand its brand beyond the US, and in 2007, WSOP Europe was born.
+As the poker boom was taking the world by storm, the World Series of Poker (WSOP) decided to expand its brand beyond the US, and in 2007, WSOP Europe was born.
 The World Series teamed up with sportsbook/online casino Betfair to host the first-ever WSOP Europe Main Event at The Sportsman Casino in London, England.
 The event was a great success, the £10,000 buy-in had 362 entrants, and the winner, Annette Obrestad, took home a cool £1,000,000.

 Annette became a record-breaker when she won the title, becoming the youngest person ever to win a WSOP Main Event at just 18 years old.
 It’s a record that still stands to this day!